 Whether you struggle with meth addiction yourself or see the warning signs of it in a loved one, know that hope exists, and that love and support are just a phone call away.
-As you consider your own needs for meth addiction, take a moment to build your understanding of how meth addiction works—and how detox from meth is possible.
+As you consider your own needs for meth addiction, take a moment to build your understanding of how methamphetamine addiction works—and how detox from meth is possible with treatment.

 Understanding Meth Addiction

 Meth is pervasive throughout the country.
 Most often meth comes in the form of a bitter, odorless powder; the color can vary, and sometimes meth is taken by dissolving it into water or alcohol.
 Meth is an entirely synthetic drug, and because it is so easy and inexpensive to manufacture, it has become a true epidemic in some of the poorest parts of the country.